 If the wizard is used, the slave is configured first and then the master.
-This ensures that both units can first communicate via the selected link (via a serial cable or over the network), and also that settings that are setup on the master and correctly replicated to the slave.
+This ensures that both units can first communicate via the selected link (via a serial cable - the default, or over the network), and also that settings that are configured on the master and correctly replicated to the slave.

-For more details on using the wizard and an example, refer to page 15
+For more details on using the wizard and an example, please refer to pages 16-17.

-Manual configuration
+Manual Configuration